 Here are the basic steps to use an eSIM on your phone when traveling in Canada:

-The top carriers in Canada are Rogers, Telus, Bell, and Freedom Mobile which provide full-service plans involving 5G access, cover all areas of Canada, and support to customers.
-These service providers come with various packages and options to meet differing requirements and pay capacities.
+The major carriers in Canada are Rogers, Telus, and Bell.
+They provide full-service 5G plans covering all areas with customer support.
+Packages and options vary to meet different needs and budgets.

 Here is a brief overview of each major operator: